Antarctica travel guide

 If Antarctica is the forgotten continent, these specks of land are the least explored part of it.
-Collectively a UNESCO World Heritage Site, these five groups of islands nurture strange megaherbs and are a haven for seabirds, as the only land for thousands of miles.
+Collectively a UNESCO World Heritage Site, the New Zealand Subantarctic Islands nurture strange megaherbs and are a haven for seabirds, as the only land for thousands of miles.
 Further south, Macquarie Island – once considered too “harsh” to be used as a penal colony – shelters huge penguin and seal colonies.

 When you sign up for an outdoor adventure in a wild landscape, lecture programmes may sound rather dull.
 But the ships’ biologists, geographers, photographers, historians and geologists share fascinating insights about the land and creatures around you.
 You’ll learn to identify species, and a little knowledge means you will be even more amazed by the world passing you by on deck.